 So to clear up the impression that Scripture is a genre, and since that expectation derives in some part from superficial exposure to the Bible within and without Christianity, let’s deconstruct this myth using the Bible.

 The Bible is not one book except in packaging.
 It’s an anthology of writings, and should be more appropriately named the “Bibliotheca” or “Library.”
 Not only is the Bible an anthology, it is built of other anthologies.
 There’s the Hebrew anthology, “the Tanakh,” and a Greek anthology, “The New Testament.”
 The New Testament only has six books proper, and the remaining writings within are letters.
 The Tanakh consists of three anthologies: the five-book Torah (“Law”), the eight-book Nevi’im (“Prophets”), the eleven-book Ketuvim (“Writings”).
 Some of the books within those anthologies are likewise anthologies, whether of poetry, folklore, history, sermons, or more sermon anthologies.

 Now any of the units within those anthologies has the potential to hold its own rules of style, intent, and theme.
 Let’s just do some case studies, and have mercy upon me for working within the limits of tiny blurbs.

 Genesis is a book of compiled folklore.
 Some of its stories are abstruse while others are narratively developed.
 Though it is in the “Law” anthology, it actually contains no law and very few moral commentaries.
-The stories within are primarily informative, rarely instructional.
+The stories within are primarily informative or dramatic, rarely instructional.
 Genesis’ main point of existence is world-building and establishing the fundamental Hebrew identity.